badboy/rdb-rs/docs/RDB_File_Format.md

 * `OxFD`: The following expire value is specified in seconds.
 The following 4 bytes represent the unix timestamp as an unsigned integer.
 * `0xFC`: The following expire value is specified in milliseconds.
 The following 8 bytes represent the unix timestamp as an unsigned long.

-TODO: See the section "Redis Length Encoding" on how this number is encoded.
+**TODO**: See the section "Redis Length Encoding" on how this number is encoded.

 During the import process, keys that have expired must be discarded.